piaodazhu/gotcc/README.md

 ## Specifications

 ### Execution
 In summary, a single execution of the TCController contains multiple tasks.
-There may be some dependencies between tasks, and the termination of the execution depends on the completion of some of these tasks. **Therefore, `controller.SetTermination` must be called before calling `controller.RunTasks`.**
+There may be some dependencies between tasks, and the termination of the execution depends on the completion of some of these tasks. **Therefore, `controller.SetTermination` must be called before calling `controller.Run`.**

 ### Task Function
 The task function must have this form：